 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Disturbance in function of the temporal lobe may be caused by ischaemic or haemorrhagic damage, as with a cerebrovascular event (CVE).
-Disturbance of temporal lobe function may also occur with space-occupying lesions, trauma and may be associated with epilepsy.
+Disturbance of temporal lobe function may also occur with space-occupying lesions, and trauma; it may also be associated with epilepsy.
 The temporal lobe is a complex part of the brain dealing with many 'higher functions' and so behaviour and intellect may be affected rather than gross motor skills.

 - Space-occupying lesions may be primary tumours, benign (such as meningioma) or malignant.
 They may also be secondary tumours or metastatic carcinoma, most often from lung cancer or breast cancer.